Indigenous Student Awards

 1. Indigenous Student Bursary

-The Ministry of Advanced Education and Skills Development has allocated funding to Carleton University to create the Indigenous Student Bursary as part of the Ministry’s Indigenous post-secondary education funding approach.This bursary provides direct support to Indigenous students with financial need to improve access to postsecondary education.
+The Ministry has allocated funding to Carleton University to create the Indigenous Student Bursary as part of the Ministry’s Indigenous post-secondary education funding approach.This bursary provides direct support to Indigenous students with financial need to improve access to postsecondary education.
 Indigenous peoples include First Nations, Inuit and Mètis.